Artist Mark Heckman attracted attention to

 homelessness, pollution and a number of water-related

-issues are some of the topics addressed in his art.
+issues represent some of the topics addressed in his art.

 Featured on the pages of both Time and Newsweek